nickwallen/metron-commit-stuff/README.md

 ## Prepare Commit

-This script automates the process of preparing a pull request to be merged into `apache/master`.
-The script will ask for the pull request number and most of the remaining information is extracted from Github or Apache JIRA automatically.
+This script automates the process of merging a pull request into `apache/master`.
+The script will prompt for the pull request number.
+Most of the remaining information is extracted from Github or JIRA.

 In the following example, I enter the pull request number (`80`) when prompted.
-From the pull request the script can extract most of the remaining required information.
+From the pull request number the script can extract most of the remaining required information.

-When prompted the `[value in brackets]` will be used if you simply press enter at the prompt.
-If you would like to change the default value, simply type it in and hit enter when done.
+When prompted the `[value in brackets]` will be used if you simply press `enter` at the prompt.
+If you would like to change the default value, simply type it in and hit `enter` when done.

 ```
-$ cd metron-commit-stuff
 $ ./prepare-commit
   pull request: 80
   your github username [nickwallen]: